lillyfae/CSE212.final_project/stack.md

         main `

-    and finally, when main is done running, that is taken off the stack as well. <br>
+    and finally, when main is done running, that is taken off the stack as well.

-    Now let's say instead of all the functions being called by main, they were instead called by different functions. <br>
+    Now let's say instead of all the functions being called by main, they were instead called by different functions.

-    For the sake of the example, we will only being showing the function calls and where they are in the code instead of working code: <br>
+    For the sake of the example, we will only being showing the function calls and where they are in the code instead of working code:

 ```
     main()